 Open Enrollment Periods

 You must enroll for insurance coverage every year, even if you currently have insurance.
-Open enrollment for each new calendar year (January 1 - December 31) begins on November 1 of the year prior to the upcoming calendar year and ends on January 31 of the calendar year for which you are seeking coverage.
+Open enrollment for each new calendar year (January 1 - December 31) begins on November 1 of the year prior to the upcoming calendar year and ends on December 15.
 For coverage to start on January 1, you will need to apply by December 15.
 Learn more about this and where you can go to get help with enrollment here.

 Medical Assistance Programs